-Did you know that 216 million new cases of malaria were reported in 2016?
-The mosquito may seem like an annoying summertime pest to people in many countries, but in others, a mosquito bite can be deadly.
-World Malaria Day, organized by the World Health Organization (WHO), is celebrated every year on April 25 to bring awareness to the global population about this deadly disease.
+As recently as 2016 the world experienced 216 million new cases of malaria.
+Mosquitos may seem like an annoying summertime pest to people in many countries, but in others, a bite can be deadly.
+World Malaria Day, organized by the World Health Organization (WHO), falls on April 25.

-Malaria is largely eradicated in the New World due to DDT; eradication follows in many countries across the globe
+Malaria was largely eradicated in the West due to DDT; eradication followed in many countries across the globe.

 How to Observe World Malaria Day

-Education is key in eliminating malaria.
+Education is key.
 Posting this information on your social platforms will raise awareness about this deadly, but avoidable disease.
-Sharing is caring!

-There are many worthwhile non-profit organizations working to bring malaria treatment tools to the countries that need them most.
+There are many worthwhile nonprofit groups working to bring malaria treatment tools to the countries that need them most.
 See how you can help by sharing your time or making a financial donation to assist their efforts.

 Why World Malaria Day is Important

 While progress is being made on reducing the number of new malaria cases, the disease continues to kill hundreds of thousands of people every year.
-Sub-Saharan Africa is the region most affected by malaria.
+Sub-Saharan Africa is the region most affected.